Sustainable Cloud Services for Verbal Interaction with Embodied Agents

-Perception (iv) assumes significant importance for human-robot interaction.
+Perception assumes significant importance for human-robot interaction.
 It is reasonable to identify four main classes of signals captured by a social robot: visual-based, audio-based, tactile-based, and range sensors-based.
 Robots collect such data through cameras, microphones, tactile sensors, and proximity sensors such as laser range finders, ultrasounds, infrared, or even RGB-D cameras.
-Semantic understanding includes processing and merging of sensor data for tasks such as speech-to-text translation, sound localization, natural language understanding, activity, gesture, posture, and emotion recognition, object localization and recognition, and many others.
+Semantic understanding includes processing and merging of sensor data for tasks such as speech-to-text translation, sound localization, natural language understanding, activity, gesture, posture, emotion recognition, object localization and recognition, and many others.

 According to this rationale, \cite{soyata2012} and \cite{pawle2013} discuss the design and implementation of face recognition applications exploiting the benefits of cloud computing.
 The popularity of handy smart devices allows healthcare providers to monitor patients’ health without visiting them.
 As proof, the work described in \cite{hossain2015} proposes a cloud-assisted speech and face recognition framework for elderly health monitoring, where handheld devices or video cameras collect speech, along with face images, and deliver them to the cloud server for possible analysis and classification.
-A cloud-based framework for speech enabling healthcare is proposed in \cite{muhammad2015}.
+A cloud-based framework for speech-enabling healthcare is proposed in \cite{muhammad2015}.
 A person seeking some medical assistance can send their request by speech commands to a cloud server where such requests are managed and processed.
 Any doctor with proper authentication can receive the request and assist the person.

-Despite the examples provided, market attempts to exploit cloud computing with social agents are still limited and they are mainly confined to services offering dialogue capabilities.
+Advanced capabilities for perceiving the user's emotions \cite{Demutti20221435} are currently being integrated into CAIR and therefore are not discussed in this work.